s3ththompson/nanofetcher/README.md

 ### `Nanofetcher.prototype.fetch(cb)`
 __Must be implemented.__ Implement asynchronous data fetching.
-Call callback (`function (err, data) {}`) with error or fetched data.
+Call callback (`function (err, data) {}`) with error or fetched data or return a promise.

 ### `Boolean = Nanofetcher.prototype.update([arguments…])`
 __Must be implemented.__ Return a boolean to determine if